 The Saskatchewan Immigrant Nominee Program (SINP), a Provincial Nominee Program, is an initiative by the federal government of Saskatchewan, supported by the government of Canada, to select immigrants who fit the labour gaps of their province.
 If you have a skill that matches the jobs they have available or the labour-market of Saskatchewan, you have a chance to be nominated by this program and become a permanent resident of Canada.
 Not just you alone, even your common-law partner, spouse, children, family members, and other dependents can reap the same privilege.
-If you are working in Canada or if you have past work experience in Canada as a foreign worker, if you did work in Canada or the Canadian province of Saskatchewan as a temporary resident and are now planning a Canadian immigration, if you wish for a permanent residency in Canada in Saskatchewan, we may have something to help you.The Saskatchewan Immigrant Nominee Program.
+If you are working in Canada or if you have past work experience in Canada as a foreign worker, if you did work in Canada or the Canadian province of Saskatchewan as a temporary resident and are now planning Canadian immigration, if you wish for a permanent residency in Canada in Saskatchewan, we may have something to help you.The Saskatchewan Immigrant Nominee Program.
 A program supported by the Canadian Government and the provincial government itself.
 Your occupational experience, language test and IELTS test scores, qualifications, diploma, work experience as a temporary foreign worker, Canadian work permit, sponsorship, language proficiency etc. can play a major role in fulfilling your dreams of immigrating to Canada and becoming a permanent resident of Canada and Saskatchewan using the SINP program.
 Read on to find out about their immigration policies, and if the OINP can help you emigrate to Canada and to settle there.

-How to apply for Saskatchewan Immigrant Nominee Program ?
+How to apply for Saskatchewan Immigrant Nominee Program?

 The SINP has under it 3 categories.
 Each category has streams under it.
 To apply for citizenship and immigration to Canada and permanent residence in Saskatchewan using these programs, you must qualify for at least one of the streams.
-This may be your chance to fulfil your dream of living in Canada and gaining Canadian citizenship.
+This may be your chance to fulfill your dream of living in Canada and gaining Canadian citizenship.
 There are streams specifically designed for international students and foreign workers.
 The categories, their streams and the qualification criteria of these are discussed below.

 Entrepreneur and Farm Categories